 Our public finance attorneys also work with public agency clients to implement other methods to generate revenue for capital projects and operations, including:

 - Parcel taxes

 - Utility rates and charges

 Additionally, our public finance attorneys provide various related services, such as:

 - Forming joint powers agencies, financing corporations, school facilities improvement districts, and Mello-Roos community facilities districts

 - Providing counsel concerning the expenditure of public funds in connection with bond elections

 - Advising clients about compliance with Proposition 218 concerning the imposition of taxes, assessments, and property-related fees and charges

 Related Areas of Expertise

 Our public finance attorneys work closely with attorneys in our Public Agency and Economic Development and Housing practice areas to provide advice and counsel on the various finance and tax issues facing our clients and their projects.
-This "team" approach enables KMTG to assist clients in all aspects of project conceptualization, development, financing, and construction.
+This "team" approach enables Kronick to assist clients in all aspects of project conceptualization, development, financing, and construction.